MikroElektronika/mikrosdk_click_v2/clicks/boost4/README.md

 ## Examples Description

->
-> This example uses of Boost 4 Click board to set the desired output voltage.
+> This example demonstrates the use of Boost 4 Click board.
->

 **The demo application is composed of two sections :**

 ### Application Init

->
-> Initializes devices driver and starts write log.
+> Initializes the driver and logger, and enables the click board.
->

 ```c